Update browser for a secure Minnesota Orchestra experience

 In the weeks following, the DEI Committee facilitated a series of small group meetings to enable musicians, staff and Board members to give feedback and offer ideas for pilot projects that the Orchestra would undertake as part of a long-term racial equity plan.
 In August 2020, the Committee approved and commenced three Learning Projects for the 2020-21 season designed to focus carefully on efforts to reduce the Minnesota Orchestra’s reliance on and reproduction of white privilege, in order to build more mutually beneficial relationships with AMELIA individuals, organization and communities.

-Additional programming highlights that were sparked through the Orchestra’s DEI/Anti-racism work include an annual Listening Project concert, designed to spotlight and record the music of historically underrepresented composers (whose music was often not performed due to systemic racism in the field), in collaboration with the African Diaspora Music Project; and the May 2023 world premiere of brea(d)th.
+Additional programming highlights that were sparked through the Orchestra’s DEI/Anti-racism work include a biennial Listening Project concert, designed to spotlight and record the music of historically underrepresented composers (whose music was often not performed due to systemic racism in the field), and the May 2023 world premiere of brea(d)th.
 Commissioned by the Orchestra after the murder of George Floyd, this work for chorus, orchestra and spoken word artist was written by composer Carlos Simon and librettist Marc Bamuthi Joseph and contains equal parts tragedy, history and hope.
 A recording of brea(d)th was issued by Decca Classics in September 2023, significantly expanding the reach of the landmark work and preserving it for posterity.

 *AMELIA = African, Middle Eastern, Latin, Indigenous, Asian.